-Special Olympics - Basketball Team Skills Assessment for Individuals Name Role (check one)AthleteUr nified Sports partner Jersey I Number Coach's Name Team N ame Evaluator's Name Delegat on Name (local program) Date of Evaluation Special Olympics - Basketball Team Assessment for Indi viduals A. Ball Handling (select the statement and score (#) below which best represents the Has difficulty dribbling and catching ball 4-3 Possesses some ball handling skills, but they are very limited (2) Can control ball with dominant hand only (3) Can control ball with both hands (4) (5) Has ability to go either direction on the dribble (5) (6) Has ability to beat defender regularly with dominant hand (6) (7) (7) Has ability to beat defender regularly with either hand (8) SCORE Description (select the extension of each energy (#) hele work the heat common of the ed. (#1) B. Passing (select the statement and score (#) below which best represents the skill I • Has difficulty completing a pass/short pass to a teammate (2) Can sometimes make a pass to an open teammate with token pressure (3) Can only complete a pass to teammate after looking directly at him/her (4) Has ability to choose best type of pass (bounce, chest, skip, other) (5) Has ability to consistently complete a no look or quick pass to an open teammate (6) Controls game with ability to complete an advanced pass (no look/snap pass) to op position (8) SCORE C. Movement (select the statement and score (#) below which best represents the sk Maintains a stationary position; does not move toward a loose ball (2) Moves only 1-2 steps toward ball or opponent (3) Moves toward ball; but reaction time is slow and only in a limited area of the floor (4) Movement permits adequate court coverage (5) Good court coverage; reasonably aggressive (6) Exceptional court coverage; aggressive anticipation (8) SCORE D. Game Awareness (select the statement and score (#) below which best represent area) s the skill level of the athlete in this Sometimes confused on offense and defense; may shoot at wrong basket (2) Can play in fixed position as instructed by coach; may go after an occasional loose (2) ball (3) Limited understanding of the games and can make some offensive and defensive Moderate understanding of the game, some offensive and defensive decisions and • Advanced understanding of the game and mastery of basketball fundamentals (8) SCORE E. Shooting (select the statement and score (#) below which best represents the skill Periodically can make an uncontested lay-up (2) Can make shots inside the lane (3) Can make shots inside the lane and occasionally attempts a mid-range jump shot (4) Can put same mid-range jump shots and will attempt shots beyond 15' (6) Has excellent shooting form and makes shots from all ranges on the court (8) SCORE F. Rebounding (select the statement and score (#) below which best represents the skill level of the athlete in this area) No understanding of rebounding positions or principles, often beaten to a missed s shot (2) Gets rebounds only when they land directly where they are standing (3) Goes after loose balls within 3 to 4 steps (4) Aggressively goes after rebounds, gets many (6) Exceptional ability to get missed shots on both sides of the basket and either side o . , , , SCORE
+Special Olympics - Basketball Team Skills Assessment for Individuals NameRole (check one)AthleteUnifie ad Sports partner Jersey Number Team Name Evaluator's Name Delegation Name (local program)Date of Evaluation Special Olympics - Basketball Team Assessment for Individu uals A. Ball Handling (select the statement and score (#) below which best represents the ski Has difficulty dribbling and catching ball (2) Possesses some ball handling skills, but they are very limited (3) Can control ball with dominant hand only (4) Can control ball with both hands (5) Has ability to go either direction on the dribble (6) (7) Has ability to beat defender regularly with dominant hand Has ability to beat defender regularly with either hand (7) (8) has ability to beat deterider regularly with either fland SCORE (6) B. Passing (select the statement and score (#) below which best represents the skill leve Has difficulty completing a pass/short pass to a teammate (2) Can sometimes make a pass to an open teammate with token pressure (3) Can only complete a pass to teammate after looking directly at him/her (4) Has ability to choose best type of pass (bounce, chest, skip, other) (5) Has ability to consistently complete a no look or quick pass to an open teammate (6) Controls game with ability to complete an advanced pass (no look/snap pass) to open player when they are in good position (8) SCORE C. Movement (select the statement and score (#) below which best represents the skill le • Maintains a stationary position; does not move toward a loose ball (2) Moves only 1-2 steps toward ball or opponent (3) Moves toward ball; but reaction time is slow and only in a limited area of the floor (4) Movement permits adequate court coverage Good court coverage; reasonably aggressive (5) (6) Exceptional court coverage; aggressive anticipation (6) (8) Exceptional court coverage, aggressive anticipation SCORE D. Game Awareness (select the statement and score (#) below which best represents the area) Sometimes confused on offense and defense; may shoot at wrong basket (2) Can play in fixed position as instructed by coach; may go after an occasional loose ball Limited understanding of the games and can make some offensive and defensive deci Moderate understanding of the game, some offensive and defensive decisions and car n occasionally fast break (6) Advanced understanding of the game and mastery of basketball fundamentals (8) SCORE E. Shooting (select the statement and score (#) below which best represents the skill lev el of the athlete in this area) Periodically can make an uncontested lay-up (2) Can make shots inside the lane (3) Can make shots inside the lane and occasionally attempts a mid-range jump shot (4) Can put same mid-range jump shots and will attempt shots beyond 15' (6) Has excellent shooting form and makes shots from all ranges on the court (8) SCORE C. Dehaveding (calcut the statement and cooks (#) halow which has transposents the skill · F. Rebounding (select the statement and score (#) below which best represents the skill No understanding of rebounding positions or principles, often beaten to a missed shot Gets rebounds only when they land directly where they are standing Goes after loose balls within 3 to 4 steps (3) Aggressively goes after rebounds, gets many (4) (6) Exceptional ability to get missed shots on both sides of the basket and either side of the and the second of the s SCORE